Campus Life and Student Success

 - Residential Life and Housing: Housing on campus provides students with a great place to live and learn.
 Peer staff, Resident Assistants, are within our community to assist with community building, educational programming, and to assist you with any facilities or other needs.

 Navigating the college experience can pose different challenges for students.
-Campus Life and Student Success is happy to assist students with any issues that may arise and will outreach to students who have been repeatedly absent in class or are struggling academically to suggest a success coaching appointment or offer other appropriate assistance.
+Campus Life and Student Success is happy to assist students with any issues that may arise and will reach out to students who have been repeatedly absent in class or are struggling academically to suggest a success coaching appointment or offer other appropriate assistance.
 We encourage all students to visit us on the 2nd floor of the CUB at the HUB desk and/or contact us at email@example.com.